 Is there a coat check at the Festival?
 If so, how much is it?

 - There is a coat check located at the Festival for your convenience.
-Coat check is an additional charge; please have cash on hand if you choose to check your coat.
-Depending on the venue, coat check is between $2 – 4.
+Coat check is an additional charge for both regular and Front of Line ticket purchasers; please have cash on hand if you choose to check your coat.
+Depending on the venue, coat check is between $2 – $4.
 We recommend checking your coat to free your hands to better enjoy sampling throughout the tasting session.

 Is there a dress code?

 - There is no official dress code for the Festival.
 Most people wear attire that they would normally wear out for a nice dinner or an evening out with friends.
-We recommend checking your coat, if you bring one, so that your hands are free to hold your glass, tasting notebook and sampling coupons, and to enjoy your samples.
-Women might like to bring a shoulder purse and men might wear attire with pockets to store sampling coupons in, leaving the hands free for tasting!
+We recommend checking your coat, if you bring one, and bringing a purse or having pockets so that your hands are free to enjoy your samples.

 When is the best time to arrive and enjoy the Festival?